OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-gcch.md

     * Under **Commonly used Microsoft APIs**,

-    * Select “Microsoft Graph”, then select **Delegated permissions** and check the following permissions,
+    * Select Microsoft Graph, then select **Delegated permissions** and check the following permissions,
         1. **GroupMember.Read.All**
         2. **AppCatalog.Read.All**